1. Device-Specific Power Delivery Network (PDN) Tool 2.0 User Guide

 (dynamic current change) than a more static design.
 The dynamic current change

-magnitude could be higher if the dynamic current is higher.
+be higher if the dynamic current is higher.
 For information

 about default settings of the dynamic current change percentage for major FPGA